jfbinTECHA/Hive-Mind/docs/PersonalityProfiles.md

     traitModifiers: {
       empathy: 0.9,
       initiative: 0.8,
-      humor: -0.5
+      humor: -0.5,
     },
     responseStyle: {
       empathy: [
-        "I'm here with you through this difficult time.", "Your feelings are completely valid.",
+        "I'm here with you through this difficult time.", 'Your feelings are completely valid.',
-        "Let's work through this together, one step at a time."
+        "Let's work through this together, one step at a time.", ],
-      ]
     },
-    priorityTopics: ['support', 'coping', 'recovery'] },
+    priorityTopics: ['support', 'coping', 'recovery'], },

   celebration: {